dbuzlea/Automation/README.md

 Each test case or suite can be ran individually from Terminal, or you can run all test suites from the console_test_suites.py file.
 Feel free to explore or submit any ideas via pull request!

-All programs were developed on an M1 13" MacBook Pro (2560 × 1600)
+All programs were developed on an M1 13" MacBook Pro (2560 × 1600).
+If the tests don't navigate correctly to the right areas on your machine, create a new branch from the main and name it after your machine model with the proper display coordinates.

 # Requirements: